7 Steps To Battle Bloating

-Everyone with any sort of gut ailment needs to “clean up their diet.”
-Common food sensitivities include (again) gluten from wheat and other grains such as rye and then; dairy, corn, lectins (beans) and nightshade vegetables (eggplant, peppers, tomatoes).
+Anyone with a gut ailment needs to “clean up their diet.”
+Common food sensitivities include gluten from wheat and other grains such as rye and then dairy, corn, lectins (beans) and nightshade vegetables (eggplant, peppers, tomatoes).
 Common gut irritants include caffeine, alcohol and high FODMAP foods.
-When in doubt- cut it out.
-Your gut needs 2 months (on average) to heal so cut out potentially toxic foods for 2 months to feel markedly better and get rid of your bloating once and for all.
+When in doubt, cut it out.
+Your gut needs two months (on average) to heal so cut out potentially toxic foods for two months to feel markedly better and get rid of your bloating once and for all.

-Any time the GI tract is “stressed” I advise patients to chew food more carefully, cook meat and veggies more thoroughly, and take digestive enzymes to decrease the GI tract’s workload.
+Any time the GI tract is “stressed” I advise patients chew food more carefully, cook meat and veggies more thoroughly, and take digestive enzymes to decrease the GI tract’s workload.
 The leaky gut “cocktail” I recommend helps anyone with GI lining issues.
 Prebiotics and natural prebiotic fiber are a good addition to anyone’s diet.
-An example of good prebiotic fiber food I enjoy is lots of asparagus and an occasional Jerusalem artichoke.
-Other supplements I reference in this article can be found in more depth in this blog.
-A special shoutout, however, for good probiotics; an area of increasingly positive research.
+An example of suitable prebiotic fiber food is lots of asparagus and an occasional Jerusalem artichoke.
+Other supplements I reference in this article can be found in more depth on this blog.
+A special shoutout for taking good probiotics which is an area of increasingly positive research.

-These are species of bacillus with b. subtilis and b. coagulans being the most studied.
-If these give you diarrhea, cut back on the dose and even open up and dump out 1/2 of a capsule if needed.
+These are species of Bacillus with b. subtilis and b. coagulans being the most studied.
+If these give you diarrhea, cut back on the dose and even open and empty 1/2 of a capsule if needed.

 If you have inflammatory bowel disease, L. casei has been demonstrated to decrease your symptoms.
-Finally;eureka; if you have (the most common variant of) SIBO, your gas and bloating will respond almost immediately to 10 billion units of L. plantarium (best one is made by Jarrow) daily.
+Finally, if you have (the most common variant of) SIBO, your gas and bloating will respond almost immediately to 10 billion units of L. plantarium daily (the best one is by Jarrow).

 The vast majority of people find that their food sensitivities start reversing in concert with the reversal of their GI symptoms.
-However if you have “tried all of this” on your own, it’s more than time to seek the help of a Functional practitioner who is well versed on clearing up a GI tract.
-That doctor will have the right lab connections (e.g. Doctor’s Data).
+However if you have “tried all of this” on your own, it’s more than time to seek the help of a Functional practitioner who is well versed in clearing up a GI tract.
+That doctor will have the right lab connections (e.g., Doctor’s Data).
 There just isn’t enough information to either recommend or not recommend the popular Cyrex labs.
-To get my two cents in-IMHO, if you are “at this point”, I strongly believe you need a doctor “in on your treatment plan.”
+IMHO, if you are “at this point,” I firmly believe you need a doctor for your treatment plan.

 Bloating and Abdominal Distension: Old Misconceptions and Current Knowledge.